What Types of Legal Matters Do You Handle?

 What is your philosophy about estate planning?

-How do you see your role as an attorney?
+What do you see as your role as an attorney?

 What are your qualifications?